Where are they now? Arsenal’s 11 wonderkids from FM 2012

 Having helped Arsenal’s Under-18 side to the Premier Academy League in 2009-10, a succession of loans followed, including two seasons at Crewe where he was the top goal scorer in the 2013-14 season.

 He left Arsenal at the end of his contract in 2014 and signed for Belgian side Zulte Waregem.
-He spent two seasons there before returning to England, where he now plays for Birmingham City.
+He spent two seasons there before returning to England, where he now plays for Charlton Athletic.

 What is there to say about Ramsey?
 Darling of the Emirates, an integral part of the midfield for so long.